EmersonGoncalvesSilva/Machine_Learning/README.md

 ## Overview
 This repository contains some of the cool things I've been studying in my journey in Machine Learning.

-`All code developed here was written by myself`.

 ## PROJECTS
 ### 01. Neural_Network